chepeftw/NS3DockerEmulator/README.md

 ### Run the main.py

-For now it will run a Beacon demo (which is in another repo of mine), which basically starts dockers, configures them and start a Beacon GoLang program in each docker that it is a beacon as the name suggest hehe, and it will broadcast a HelloWorld message through json and it will be logged into the host fs into ./var/log.
+For now it will run a Beacon demo (which is in another repo of mine(https://github.com/chepeftw/Beacon)), which basically starts dockers, configures them and start a Beacon GoLang program in each docker that it is a beacon as the name suggest hehe, and it will broadcast a HelloWorld message through json and it will be logged into the host fs into ./var/log.
 You can run the main.py like this:

 ```bash
 python ./main.py -n 5 -t 100 -o create